spack/spack/lib/spack/docs/packaging_guide.rst

     ``F77``      Fortran 77 compiler
     ``FC``       Fortran 90 and above compiler
   ============  ===============================

+Spack sets these variables so that they point to *compiler wrappers*.
+These are covered in :ref:`their own section
+<compiler-wrappers>` below.

 All of these are standard variables respected by most build systems.
 If your project uses ``Autotools`` or ``CMake``, then it should pick